henry-anyimadu/WorkdayToGcal/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ for students who need better calendar integration
+- Built with ❤️ by Henry Anyimadu, 2025
-- Inspired by the need to bridge academic and personal scheduling tools
+- Inspired by Silas Hsu's [WebSTAC to Google Calendar](https://github.com/smhsu/webstacToCal)